robjcs/site/writing/hand-and-brain.md

 engine.set_fen_position(fen)
 best_move = engine.get_best_move()
 ```
-I think, with newer engines becoming available that play more like humans (or, in more interesting ways at least, like [lc0 (Leela)](https://lczero.org), there is some room here to use different engines and to have more of a "coaching" experience with this bot.
+I think, with newer engines becoming available that play more like humans (or, in more interesting ways at least, like [lc0 (Leela)](https://lczero.org)), there is some room here to use different engines and to have more of a "coaching" experience with this bot.

 ## Ollama (Bonus)

 To make the bot feel a little more alive during games, and not just some Stockfish out-of-the-water, I added a class that listens for Chat events, and responds to messages (with some personality 😄).

 In the `stream` API, I could listen for `event_type == 'chatLine'`.
 I was able to use these events, and the `text` object attached to them, as LLM input.

+I am running `gemma3` with ollama on the bot host machine.

 ![chat screenshot](/writing/images/chessbot-noise.png)
 ![chat screenshot](/writing/images/chessbot-stalling.png)